Risedronate sodium hemipentahydrate

-If you have forgotten to take one or both of your 75 mg tablets, and it is more than 7 days until your next monthly doses are due, then take the missed doses in the morning after the day you remembered (and the next morning, if you missed both doses).
+If you have forgotten to take one or both of your 75 mg tablets and it is more than 7 days until your next monthly doses are due, take the missed doses in the morning after the day you remembered (and the next morning if you missed both doses).

-If the missed dose is within 7 days of your next month's doses, you should wait until when the doses are next due and then continue taking your tablets are normal.
+If the missed dose is within 7 days of your next month's doses, wait until the doses are next due and then continue taking your tablets as normal.

 Risedronate 150 mg

-If you have forgotten to take your 150 mg tablet, and it is more than 7 days until your next monthly dose is due, then take the missed dose in the morning after the day you remembered.
+If you have forgotten to take your 150 mg tablet and it is more than 7 days until your next monthly dose is due, take the missed dose in the morning after the day you remembered.

 If the missed dose is within 7 days of your next month's dose, do not take your missed dose.
-Wait until the date you would normally take your tablet and take your missed dose then.
+Wait until the date you would normally take your tablet and continue taking your tablets as normal.

 If you are not sure what to do, ask your doctor or pharmacist.